Rationale: So how does Fabulous Phonics work?

 If you would like to see Talk 4 Writing 'in action' in the Early Years, please do come to our Harvest workshop where you can see Reception actively learning using this approach in our 'Little Red Hen' story.

 We also take part in daily number sessions which are introduced on a Monday through stories, songs, games and imaginative play.
+The children particularly enjoy watching the 'numberblocks' series.
 During which the children develop their mathematical understanding.
 One number and concept are focused on each week.